mpv-player/mpv/DOCS/man/en/options.rst

         can do several `echo "seek 10" > mp_pipe` and the pipe will stay valid.

+    test
+        Input test mode.
+Instead of executing commands on key presses, mpv will show the keys and the bound commands on the OSD.
+Has to be used with a dummy video, and the normal ways to quit the player will not work (key bindings that normally quit will be shown on OSD only, just like any other binding).

 --ipv4-only-proxy
     Skip any HTTP proxy for IPv6 addresses.
 It will still be used for IPv4 connections.